Refinitiv/Real-Time-SDK/Cpp-C/Ema/Examples/Training/Consumer/100_Series/112__MarketPrice__TunnelingConnection/ReadMe.txt

 including:
 -ph Proxy host name
 -pp Proxy port number
--spTLSv1 enable use of cryptopgrahic protocol TLSv1 used with linux encrypted connections -spTLSv1.1 enable use of cryptopgrahic protocol TLSv1.1 used with linux encrypted connections -spTLSv1.2 enable use of cryptopgrahic protocol TLSv1.2 used with linux encrypted connections -libsslName name of the libssl.so shared library -libcryptoName name of the libcrypto.so shared library
+-spTLSv1.2 enable use of cryptopgrahic protocol TLSv1.2 used with linux encrypted connections -libsslName name of the libssl.so shared library -libcryptoName name of the libcrypto.so shared library